patrick9958/Max72xxPanel-tinkertech-simplified/README.md

-# Max72xxPanel Simplified
+# Max72xxPanel Simplified Arduino Library

 An Arduino library for controlling a canvas of sets of 8x8 LEDs driven by MAX7219 or MAX7221 controllers.
 [Kits][hardware] sold for below 10 USD.

-This is a simplified version of the original Max72xxPanel Arduino library for use at TinkerTech camps, notably a printToDisplay() function within the Max72xxPanel class that easily allows users to print to matrix LEDs
+This is a simplified version of the original Max72xxPanel Arduino library for use at TinkerTech camps, notably a printToDisplay() function within the TT_Max72xx class that easily allows users to print to matrix LEDs

 This is a plugin for Adafruit's core graphics library GFX, providing basic graphics primitives (points, lines, circles, characters, etc.).
 So besides this library, you need to download and install [Adafruit_GFX][gfx-download], *dated Jul 5th, 2013 or more recent*.